ERNICommunity/angular-starter-project/README.md

 | `npm run test`         | Runs the tests of the angular app                                               |
 | `npm run e2e`          | Runs the e2e-tests of the angular app                                           |
 | `npm run tslint-check` | Checks if there are any rules in TSLint which conflict with Prettier            |

+## Recommended plugins

+This section proposes some plugins/extensions which greatly help development.

+### IntelliJ

+- Karma (JetBrains - Integration of the JavaScript testing suite _Karma_ to IntelliJ)
+- Rainbow Brackets (izhangzhihao - Color codes brackets to make it easier to spot matching brakets)
+- Save Actions (Alexandre DuBreuil - Allows defining actions (e.g. run _Prettier_) upon saving of changes)

+### VS Code

+- EditorConfig for VS Code (EditorConfig - Adds support for _.editorconfig_ files)
+- TSLint (Microsoft - Adds tslint to VS Code)
+- Prettier - Code formatter (Prettier - Adds support for Prettier to VS Code)
+- Angular Language Service (Angular - Provides a rich editing experience for Angular templates)
+- Bracket Pair Colorizer 2 (CoenraadS - Allows matching brackets to be identified with colours)
+- TypeScript Importer (pmneo - Automatically searches for TypeScript definitions in workspace files and provides all known symbols as completion item to allow code completion)
+- Angular Snippets (John Papa - Adds snippets for Angular for TypeScript and HTML)

 ## Features